csapagyi/ndhash/README.md

 # Ndhash

 N-dimension hash creation and utilities.
-Good for testing multi-level hash and JSON processing.
+Useful for testing multi-level hash and JSON processing.

 ## Installation